 Cash deposits of the Authority are maintained within the City's pooled cash and investments account.
 Pooled cash and investments consist primarily of time deposits and other securities guaranteed by the United States Government or its agencies.
-At June 30, 2011 and 2010, the pooled cash and investments amounted to \$14,514 and \$13,947, respectively.
-The amounts pooled with the City at June 30, 2011 and 2010, were represented by investments which were insured or registered or securities held by the City or its agent in the City's name.
+At June 30, 2012 and 2011, the pooled cash and investments amounted to \$12,721 and \$14,514, respectively.
+The amounts pooled with the City at June 30, 2012 and 2011, were represented by investments which were insured or registered or securities held by the City or its agent in the City's name.

-The Authority follows the provisions of GASB Statement No. 31, "Certain Investments and External Investment Pools," which requires governmental entities to report investments at fair value in the statement of net assets.
-A decrease in fair value of \$152 is recognized and reported as a reduction in investment income for the year ended June 30, 2011.
-For the year ended June 30, 2010, the Authority experienced an increase in fair value of \$55, which also is recognized and reported in investment income of the respective year.
+The Authority follows the provisions of GASB Statement No. 31, "Certain Investments and External Investment Pools," which requires governmental entities to report investments at fair value in the statement of net position.
+A decrease in fair value of \$47 is recognized and reported as a reduction in investment income for the year ended June 30, 2012.
+For the year ended June 30, 2011, the Authority experienced a decrease in fair value of \$152, which also is recognized and reported in investment income of the respective year.

 Interest Rate Risk - In accordance with the City's investment policy, the City manages its interest rate risk by limiting the weighted average maturity of its investment portfolio to three years or less.
 No security, at the time of purchase, shall have a maturity exceeding five years.
-The weighted average maturity of the City's pooled investment portfolio is 2.07 years.
+The weighted average maturity of the City's pooled investment portfolio is 1.80 years.

-(A Component Unit of the City of Tulsa, Oklahoma) Notes To Basic Financial Statements (in thousands of dollars) June 30, 2011 and 2010
+(A Component Unit of the City of Tulsa, Oklahoma) Notes To Basic Financial Statements (in thousands of dollars) Years Ended June 30, 2012 and 2011